-The directors shall be elected by a plurality of the votes cast at the Annual Meeting.
+The directors shall be elected by a plurality of the votes cast at the Annual Meeting in person or by proxy by shareholders entitled to vote on the matter.
 Other matters voted on at the Annual Meeting shall be determined by a majority of votes cast at the Annual Meeting in person or by proxy by shareholders entitled to vote on the matter.
 Votes withheld, abstentions and broker non-votes on returned proxies and ballots are not considered votes cast and shall be counted as neither for nor against a matter or nominee, but the shares represented by such a withheld vote, abstention or broker non-vote shall be considered present at the Annual Meeting for quorum purposes.